Remod-org/TinCanBoom/README.md

   - `RequirePermission` -- If true, players must have the tincanboom.use permission.
   - `startEnabled` -- Set default after load for whether a standard TinCanAlarm or a TinCanBoom will be deployed.
-  - `fireDelay` -- 0 == immediately upon trigger.
+  - `fireDelay` -- Delay firing of the explosive for X seconds.
+0 means immediately upon trigger.
 Can set higher to delay the firing of the explosive.

 ### Commands